 There’s no perfect Pin that appeals to everyone.
 Design a few specific Pins for each of your target audiences or contexts, and see what works best for each one.
-This is now incredibly easy with Tailwind Create (sign up for the beta here!).
+This is now incredibly easy with Tailwind Create.

 When testing, you’ll be looking at which styles, types of images, or titles work best for an audience.
 It’s very important to do this in moderation and to ensure each Pin Design is distinctly unique.

 Publishing many similar Pins for the same piece of content (with only slight differences or tweaks) creates a poor experience for Pinterest users who end up seeing the same idea over and over again.
 It’s also not likely to help you actually learn what works for a given audience.